11027649/sugar-kidz-app/DESIGN.md

 Maybe: Send your child a reminder to check their bloodsugar.

 ## Main Activity
 Add new measurements, gain XP.
 (Update database.)
 See old measurements.
+Listeners for swipes are to be implemented here.
+If that won't work or is to hard i need to go back to something with buttons.

 Maybe: making this activity available for when you have no internet connection.
 Maybe: Set an alarm for when to check your next bloodsugar.